Cwilson3007/DFIR-Simulated-Nation-State-Attack_Ongoing/README.md

 ![Fake IT Deployment](screenshots/11_fake_update_IT_deployment.png)
 📌 *PowerShell executing the IT department deployment script (update.ps1).*

+Explanation: Captures the PowerShell window executing update.ps1, downloading and running the fake update.
+This demonstrates the deployment mechanism an attacker might use within an IT environment.

 ✅ Step 5: Verify Execution on Victim Machine
 ```
 dir C:\ProgramData\